Application & Deadlines

 - A final field evaluation from your undergraduate field placement is required.

-International Students applying to the Advanced Standing Program must adhere to the procedures illustrated in sections 3.2 – 3.4 & 3.6 of this manual.
+International Students applying to the Advanced Standing Program must adhere to the procedures illustrated in the enrollment manual.
 Additionally, international students must submit a separate application as well as all supporting materials to the International Social Work Degree Recognition and Evaluation Service (ISWDRES), which falls under the auspices of the Council on Social Work Education (CSWE).
 ISWDRES recognizes academic credentials in social work that are comparable to accredited baccalaureate and master's degrees in social work in the United States.
 Recognition is based on the general comparability of the program objectives and level of the applicant's social work education to social work education in the United States.
 For more information on the application process, international applicants should be referred to the International Social Work Degree Recognition and Evaluation Service website http://www.cswe.org/CentersInitiatives.aspx.
 The cost of the ISWDRES evaluation is the responsibility of the applicant and is separate from the application fee that is requested by the School of Social Work.
 Upon completion, an official copy the evaluation must be sent from ISWDRES directly to Barry University School of Social Work.

 Please note that the application requirements for international students may require additional items.
 GRE scores are not required for any of our MSW degree programs.
 A $50 nonrefundable application fee ($60 if submitting a paper application) must accompany the completed application and is not credited toward tuition.
 The application fee can be paid online or via check or money order made payable to Barry University.